poanchen/poanchen.github.io/_posts/2017-10-19-How-to-replace-a-git-submodules-in-a-repository.md

 You simply need to modify one file, then you are done.

-Take a look at your file .gitmodules in the root of your repository, it will probably look something similar to this,
+Take a look at your file .gitmodules in the root of your repository, it will probably look something similar to this,&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2017/10/19/How-to-replace-a-git-submodules-in-a-repository/.gitmodules" target="_blank">source code</a>

 <pre>
   <code class="bash">